apcode/Workspace/README.md

 projects should be kept in the third\_party directory.
 You can have a WORKSPACE file per project and pull in repositories into each project.

+The tools/ directory is a copy of bazel's tools/cpp files changed to compile to c++14 rather than the default c++0x.

 ## Typical Usage

 To create a project you can just add a directory for the project and